Street Fighter 6: What Is Burnout & How To Survive

 If you play too defensively, there’s a chance you would be all corned up.
 “Avoid the corner at all costs” is another fundamental strategy in fighting games like Street Fighter.
 Here’s an expanded look at why this is important and some strategies to avoid getting cornered:

-• Limited Movement: When you’re in the corner, your movement options are significantly reduced.
-You can’t retreat or sidestep to avoid attacks, which makes it easier for your opponent to pressure you and land hits.
+• Limited Movement: In the corner, movement options are restricted, making it easier for opponents to pressure and land hits.

 The key to avoiding the corner is to control the space in the fighting game effectively.